organicsafelink/archive/README.md

-# This version is no longer supported, use the latest version 1.2 for better features and optimisations.
+# This version is no longer supported, use the latest version 1.2 for better features and optimizations.

 ## Documentation